Illarion-eV/Illarion-Dev/README.md

 install it.
 On Linux you might want to add your user to the `docker` group, so that you can run commands without sudo.

-You also need the [local server repository](https://github.com/Illarion-eV/Illarion-Dev).
+You also need a local copy of this repository.
+You can find the [official repository on GitHub](https://github.com/Illarion-eV/Illarion-Dev).

 ## 2. Setup